-Prior Work Experience
+Prior Work Experience Needed

 Most organizations that hire neuropsychologists seek candidates with applicable work experience, which includes any of the following:

-Supervised internships where students perform relevant duties such as brain scans
+- Supervised internships where students perform relevant duties such as brain scans

-Working on a research team conducting drug tests
+- Working on a research team conducting drug tests

-Teaching a neuropsychology course as a graduate student
+- Teaching a neuropsychology course as a graduate student

-Neuropsychologists typically advance in their careers after establishing large clienteles or receiving research grants.
+Neuropsychologists typically advance in their careers after establishing a large client-base or receiving research grants.
 Many get promoted to organize and lead research projects at universities.

 To become certified, these organizations require candidates to:

-Satisfy training requirements
+- Satisfy training requirements

-Pass an oral and written test
+- Pass an oral and written test

-Successfully complete a work evaluation sponsored by either organization
+- Successfully complete a work evaluation sponsored by either organization

 Neuropsychologists practicing privately are required to satisfy licensing requirements in the state where they reside.